 Tourism development is largely seen as an effective means of sustainable economic development.
-As such, the STAR initiative is expected to provide the tools, knowledge, and strategy required to stimulate the local economy through tourism.
+As such, the STAR program is expected to provide the tools, knowledge, and strategy required to stimulate the local economy through tourism.
 In all, the average STAR program is executed at an estimated cost of $65,000-$90,000.
-Funding for this program is provided by ACOA, the Province of Newfoundland, and the City of Corner Brook.
+Funding for this program was provided by ACOA, the Province of Newfoundland, and the City of Corner Brook.

 STAR is a unique approach to strategic tourism development, as it relies heavily on input from all members of the community as well as major stakeholders in the tourism industry.
 Residents of the Corner Brook, Bay of Islands, and Humber regions are encouraged to participate in many of the STAR activities to help shape tourism in our community.

-If you have any questions on the STAR initiative you may contact the Manager of Community Services at email@example.com.
+If you have any questions on the STAR initiative contact Glenda Simms at e-mail: email@example.com PH: (709)-637-1588

 Twitter: @BayHumber https://twitter.com/BayHumber